History of banking: Italy

-Spain and the Ottoman Empire
+Catalan and Aragó Crown and the Ottoman Empire

 In 1401 the magistrates of Barcelona, then the capital of the Principality of Catalonia, established in the city the first replication of the Venetian model of exchange and deposit, the Taula de canvi de Barcelona or Table of Exchange, considered to be the first public bank of Europe.

 Halil Inalcik suggests that, in the 16th century, Marrano Jews (Doña Gracia from the House of Mendes) fleeing from Iberia introduced the techniques of European capitalism, banking and even the mercantilist concept of state economy to the Ottoman Empire.
 In the 16th century, the leading financiers in Istanbul were Greeks and Jews.
 Many of the Jewish financiers were Marranos who had fled from Iberia during the period leading up to the expulsion of Jews from Spain.
 Some of these families brought great fortunes with them.

 The most notable of the Jewish banking families in the 16th-century Ottoman Empire was the Marrano banking house of Mendes, which moved to Istanbul in 1552, under the protection of Sultan Suleiman the Magnificent.
 When Alvaro Mendes arrived in Istanbul in 1588, he is reported to have brought with him 85,000 gold ducats.
 The Mendes family soon acquired a dominating position in the state finances of the Ottoman Empire and in commerce with Europe.

 Pompeius Occo (1483–1537) came from a northern German family and grew up in Augsburg.
 In 1511 he settled in Amsterdam as a representative of the Fugger banking house and business firm of Augsburg.

 They thrived in Baghdad during the 18th and 19th centuries under Ottoman rule, performing critical commercial functions such as moneylending and banking.
 Like the Armenians, the Jews could engage in necessary commercial activities, such as moneylending and banking, that were proscribed for Muslims under Islamic law.